instructure/instructure-ui/docs/guides/server-side-rendering.md

 ```sh
 yarn add @instructure/emotion @instructure/ui-react-utils
 ```

-> Using components which are levereging [Portals](/#Portal) (Modal, Dialog, Tray, Position, Overlay, DrawerLayout) under the hood to render content is not recommended to use on the server side!
-> If you must do so, please render them using Next.js's [dynamic](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr) feature with `ssr` set to false.

 - in your Next.js application create - if it does not already exist - a file named `_app.js` inside the `pages` directory.
 This is a special file in Next.js because it allows you to override/control component initialization.
 Read more about it in the [Next.js docs](https://nextjs.org/docs/advanced-features/custom-app).